kmtheobald/limestone/2023/snippets/snippets.md

 slinking below the dirt where we belong.
 We're put on Earth for one purpose alone
 We rise to see the light of day.

+An enemy is at the door, waiting\
+Don't answer, don't answer

+A friend is not a friend\
+Just because he's in your head